Sixth form results day and university applications - 2023

 Don’t forget, acceptance is not automatic, even if their grades are much higher than the stated minimum entry requirements.
 This can be for a variety of reasons, but often because the course is already fully subscribed with those who applied originally.
 If they aren’t accepted on a course through Clearing, they will have lost the place they were originally offered and will have to wait to re-apply the following year.
 This is different to the “adjustment” process that was previously available for students that surpassed their predicted grades and where their original offer could be held for five days.
 Adjustment was discontinued in 2022 due to low take up.

 Yes, it’s disappointing, but there are still plenty of options available and it’s all important to keep your child motivated and not let them feel like a failure.
 This can be difficult if you feel they ignored warnings and did not put in enough effort, but this is a significant learning experience and may put them on a more productive path in the future.
 Options will vary depending on the gap between their predicted grades and what they were awarded.
 If they missed by a small margin, it’s possible to speak to the university and see if they will make an exception.
 Alternatively, they can apply for another place by going through Clearing.
 If they need time to refocus, a gap year could be an option.

 If your teen has accepted an unconditional offer, they already have a guaranteed place at university, so there’s not much to worry about other than whether the results show if they achieved their potential.

 Want to know more?

-Find out step-by-step how to prepare your teen for results day, full details on Clearing and Adjustment, and preparations to make if they are heading off to university in The Parents’ Guide to Results Day 2021.
+Find out step-by-step how to prepare your teen for results day, with full details on Clearing and the preparations to make if they are heading off to university in The Parents’ Guide to Results Day 2023